nf-core/nanoseq/docs/output.md

 _Description_:
 Reads are mapped to a user-defined genome or transcriptome using either _GraphMap2_ or _Minimap2_.
 The resulting BAM file is sorted and indexed using _Samtools_.
 If the same reference is specified multiple times in the input sample sheet then the aligner index will only be built once for re-use across all samples.
 You can skip the alignment and downstream processes by providing the `--skip_alignment` parameter.

 The initial SAM alignment file created by _GraphMap2_ or _Minimap2_ are not saved by default to be more storage space efficient.
-You can override this behaviour by using the `--save_align_intermeds` parameter.
+You can override this behavior by using the `--save_align_intermeds` parameter.

 ![MultiQC - Samtools stats plot](images/mqc_samtools_stats_plot.png)